giordamaug/SVELearn.jl/README.md

 # Credits
-The `SVElearn.jl` package was developed by High Performance Computing and Networking Institute of National Research Council of Italy (ICAR-CNR).
+The `SVElearnj` package was developed by High Performance Computing and Networking Institute of National Research Council of Italy (ICAR-CNR).
 This software is released under the GNU Licence (v.3)

 # Cite